digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Upgrading Interfaces
 ~~~~~~~~~~~~~~~~~~~~

-Interface instances may be upgraded, but interfaces themselves cannot be
+Interface instances may be upgraded, but interface definitions cannot be
 upgraded.
-If an interface is present in v1 of a package, it must be
+If an interface definition is present in v1 of a package, it must be
 removed from all subsequent versions of that package.

-Because interfaces may not be defined in subsequent versions, any
+Because interfaces definitions may not be defined in subsequent versions, any
-package depending on an interface from a dependency package can never
+package that uses an interface definition from a dependency package can never
 upgrade that dependency to a new version.

 For this reason, we strongly recommend that interfaces always be defined